 You can span the globe with Windsor’s other delectable restaurants: Sebastians has authentic Italian food and good pizzas; 1423 China Kitchen has a far-ranging menu of Chinese specialities; family-run Al Fassia has excellent and good value Moroccan cuisine, while nearby Marmara is winning fans for its Turkish dishes.
 Of the chain restaurants, Côte has the best location, overlooking the river on the Eton side of the bridge.

-A short taxi ride away, the Oxford Blue in Old Windsor, is a renowned gastropub.
-In the other direction is the food Mecca of Bray, best known for Heston Blumenthal’s The Fat Duck and Alain Roux’s Waterside Inn.
+A short taxi ride away, is the food Mecca of Bray, best known for Heston Blumenthal’s The Fat Duck and Alain Roux’s Waterside Inn.

 Both Windsor and Eton are stuffed with pubs, so there’s no excuse to go thirsty.
 The George in Eton is owned by excellent local Windsor & Eton Brewery, so you are guaranteed good beer.
 The Boatman has a terrific location on the river, which can be best enjoyed from its large terrace.
 The Queen Charlotte is situated in the cobbled streets, next to the castle, and offers over 100 different gins, as well as good wine and beer.